 The Company reviews its long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recovered.
 The Company looks primarily to estimated undiscounted future cash flows in its assessment of whether or not long-lived assets are recoverable.
-The Company records an impairment loss when the carrying amount of the asset is not recoverable and exceeds its fair value.
-During the three months ended March 31, 2021, certain operating lease right-of-use assets related to closed clinics with a total carrying amount of $0.5 million was written down to its fair value of $0.4 million.
-As a result, the Company recorded a noncash impairment loss of approximately $0.1 million during the three months ended March 31, 2021.
-No impairments of long-lived assets were recorded for the three months ended March 31, 2020.
+As a result of the current COVID-19 pandemic, the Company evaluated whether the carrying values of the long-lived assets in certain corporate clinics were recoverable at the end of the first quarter of 2020.
+The Company did not identify any triggering event during the third quarter of 2020.
+No impairments of long-lived assets were recorded for the three and nine months ended September 30, 2020 and 2019.

-The Company has established an advertising fund for national or regional marketing and advertising of services offered by its clinics.
-The monthly marketing fee is 2% of clinic sales.
-The Company segregates the marketing funds collected which are included in restricted cash on its consolidated balance sheets.
+The Company has established an advertising fund for national/regional marketing and advertising of services offered by its clinics.
+The monthly marketing fee is 2% of clinic gross sales.
+The Company segregates the marketing funds collected which are included in restricted cash on its condensed consolidated balance sheets.
 As amounts are expended from the fund, the Company recognizes a related expense.

 Co-Op Marketing Funds

 Some franchises have established regional Co-Ops for advertising within their local and regional markets.
-The Company maintains a custodial relationship under which the marketing funds collected are segregated and used for the purposes specified by the Co-Ops’ officers.
-The marketing funds are included in restricted cash on the Company’s condensed consolidated balance sheets.
+The Company maintains a custodial relationship under which the Co-Op Marketing Funds collected are segregated and used for the purposes specified by the Co-Ops’ officers.
+The Co-Op Marketing Funds are included in restricted cash on the Company’s condensed consolidated balance sheets.

-The Company generates revenue primarily through its company-owned and managed clinics, royalties, franchise fees, advertising fund contributions, IT related income and computer software fees from our franchisees.
+The Company generates revenue primarily through its company-owned and managed clinics, royalties, franchise fees, advertising fund, and through IT related income and computer software fees.

 Royalties and Advertising Fund Revenue.
-The Company collects royalties from its franchisees, as stipulated in the franchise agreement, equal to 7% of gross sales and a marketing and advertising fee currently equal to 2% of gross sales.
+The Company collects royalties, as stipulated in the franchise agreement, equal to 7% of gross sales and a marketing and advertising fee equal to 2% of gross sales.
 Royalties, including franchisee contributions to advertising funds, are calculated as a percentage of clinic sales over the term of the franchise agreement.
-The revenue accounting standard provides an exception for the recognition of sales-based royalties promised in exchange for a license (which generally requires reporting entity to estimate the amount of variable consideration to which it will be entitled in the transaction price).
-As the franchise agreement royalties, inclusive of advertising fund contributions, represent sales-based royalties that are related entirely to the Company’s performance obligation under the franchise agreement, such royalties are recognized as franchisee clinic level sales occur.
-Royalties are collected semi-monthly, two working days after each sales period has ended.
+The franchise agreement royalties, inclusive of advertising fund contributions, represent sales-based royalties that are related entirely to the Company’s performance obligation under the franchise agreement and are recognized as franchisee clinic level sales occur.
+Royalties and marketing and advertising fees are collected semi-monthly, two working days after each sales period has ended.

 Franchise Fees.
 The Company requires the entire non-refundable initial franchise fee to be paid upon execution of a franchise agreement, which typically has an initial term of ten years.
 Initial franchise fees are recognized ratably on a straight-line basis over the term of the franchise agreement.
 The Company’s services under the franchise agreement include: training of franchisees and staff, site selection, construction/vendor management and ongoing operations support.
 The Company provides no financing to franchisees and offers no guarantees on their behalf.
 The services provided by the Company are highly interrelated with the franchise license and as such are considered to represent a single performance obligation.

 Software Fees.
-The Company collects a monthly fee from its franchisees for use of its proprietary chiropractic software, computer support, and internet services support.
+The Company collects a monthly fee for use of its proprietary chiropractic software, computer support, and internet services support.
 These fees are recognized ratably on a straight-line basis over the term of the respective franchise agreement.

-The Company entered into one regional developer agreement during the three months ended March 31, 2020 for which it received approximately $201,000.
-This fee was deferred as of the transaction date and is recognized as revenue ratably on a straight-line basis over the term of the regional developer agreement, which is considered to begin upon the execution of the agreement.
-The company did not enter into any new regional developer agreements during the three months ended March 31, 2021.
+The Company entered into two regional developer agreements for the nine months ended September 30, 2020 for which it received approximately $541,000.
+These fees were deferred as of the transaction date and will be recognized as revenue ratably on a straight-line basis over the term of the regional developer agreements, which is considered to begin upon the execution of the agreements.

 Earnings per Common Share